 5. I’ll have more energy.

 6. I’ll experience less stress.

 7. I’ll enjoy better mental focus.

 8. Endorphins.
 Lots of endorphins.

-Through these events, my attention was drawn to God’s hidden blessings, which He has woven craftily into the fabric of life.
-Although God doesn’t seem to be directly involved in this particular story, He’s been telling us all along that it makes good sense to turn obstacles into advantages whenever possible.
+Through these events, my attention was drawn to God’s hidden blessings, which he has woven craftily into the fabric of life.
+Although the Lord doesn’t seem to be directly involved in this particular story, he’s been telling me all along that it makes good sense to turn obstacles into advantages whenever I can.
 The stories of Joseph (Genesis) and Mephibosheth (2 Samuel) come to mind.
 Who knows how many millions of blessings we humans miss in the maze of our distracted lives!
 Lord, let more of them be found!